kcobos/SIGA-Cloud/README.md

 ## Cloud architecture

 SIGA cloud architecture is an hybridization between microservices architecture, multilayer architecture and event-driven architecture.
 More information [here](docs/architecture.md).

+## Tools

+The GoLang will be chosen for much of the project.
+Due to that, the **build tool** will be Go itself.

+But a cloud project needs a task manager.
+There are two main tasks manager written in GoLang [Task](https://github.com/go-task/task) and [Robo](https://github.com/tj/robo).
+As we can see on them repositories, *Task* is updated later and it has more contributors than Robo and the first has a lot of [documentation](https://taskfile.dev).
+So, I am going to choose **Tasks** as a task manager.